Congratulations 2026-2027 Board of Governors!

 D. Membership Chair

 i.
-Registers new members, collects all dues, logs payment methods, and delivers funds to the Operational Treasurer in a timely manner.
+Registers new members, collects all dues, and delivers funds to the Operational Treasurer in a timely manner.

 ii.
 Responsible for maintaining an accurate and up-to-date roster of current MSC members containing liability waiver, all addresses, phone numbers and e-mail addresses.